High-context and low-context cultures: Overlap and contrast between context cultures

 The categories of context cultures are not totally separate.
 Both often take many aspects of the other's cultural communication abilities and strengths into account.
 The terms high- and low-context cultures are not classified with strict individual characteristics or boundaries.
 Instead, many cultures tend to have a mixture or at least some concepts that are shared between them, overlapping the two context cultures.

 Ramos suggests that "in low context culture, communication members' communication must be more explicit.
 As such, what is said is what is meant, and further analysis of the message is usually unnecessary."
-This implies that communication is quite direct and detailed because members of the culture are not expected to have knowledge of each other's histories, past experience or background.
+This implies that communication is quite direct and detailed because members of the culture are not expected to have knowledge of each other's histories, past experiences, or backgrounds.
 Because low-context communication concerns more direct messages, the meaning of these messages is more dependent on the words being spoken rather than on the interpretation of more subtle or unspoken cues.

-The Encyclopedia of Diversity and Social Justice states that, "high context defines cultures that are relational and collectivist, and which most highlight interpersonal relationships.
-Cultures and communication in which context is of great importance to structuring actions is referred to as high context."
+The Encyclopedia of Diversity and Social Justice states that "high context defines cultures that are relational and collectivist, and which most highlight interpersonal relationships.
+Cultures and communication in which context is of great importance to structuring actions are referred to as high context."
 In such cultures, people are highly perceptive of actions.
 Furthermore, cultural aspects such as tradition, ceremony, and history are also highly valued.
 Because of this, many features of cultural behavior in high-context cultures, such as individual roles and expectations, do not need much detailed or thought-out explanation.

-According to Watson, "the influence of cultural variables interplays with other key factors – for example, social identities, those of age, gender, social class and ethnicity; this may include a stronger or weaker influence."
-A similarity that the two communication styles share is its influence on social characteristics such as age, gender, social class and ethnicity.
+According to Watson, "the influence of cultural variables interplays with other key factors – for example, social identities, those of age, gender, social class, and ethnicity; this may include a stronger or weaker influence."
+A similarity that the two communication styles share is its influence on social characteristics such as age, gender, social class, and ethnicity.
 For example, for someone who is older and more experienced within a society, the need for social cues may be higher or lower depending on the communication style.
-The same applies for the other characteristics in varied countries.
+The same applies to the other characteristics in varied countries.

-On the other hand, certain intercultural communication skills are unique for each culture and it is significant to note that these overlaps in communication techniques are represented subgroups within social interactions or family settings.
+On the other hand, certain intercultural communication skills are unique for each culture and it is significant to note that these overlaps in communication techniques are represented by subgroups within social interactions or family settings.
 Many singular cultures that are large have subcultures inside of them, making communication and defining them more complicated than the low-context and high-context culture scale.
 The diversity within a main culture shows how the high and low scale differs depending on social settings such as school, work, home, and in other countries; variation is what allows the scale to fluctuate even if a large culture is categorized as primarily one or the other.